jcsteh/reaKontrol/readme.md

 You can get to this folder by copying the name above and pasting it into either the Windows Run dialog or the File Explorer address bar.
 On Mac, copy the `reaper_kontrol.dylib` file to the `Library/Application Support/REAPER/UserPlugins` folder inside your home folder.

-You do not need to add a control surface or perform any other configuration in REAPER.
+Usually, you do not need to add a control surface or perform any other configuration in REAPER.
 Komplete Kontrol Host integration should work as soon as you start REAPER with a Komplete Kontrol keyboard connected.
+The one exception is if you have previously set an alias for the MIDI input or output device used for Kontrol host integration (e.g. Komplete Kontrol M DAW) in REAPER's Preferences.
+ReaKontrol searches for the original device name, so an alias will likely interfere with automatic detection of the device.
+If you have done this, you must first remove the alias (or aliases) and then reconnect ReaKontrol or restart REAPER.

 ## Reconnecting
 ReaKontrol will connect to a Kontrol keyboard when REAPER starts.